 Amendment of the Children (Education and Care Services) Supplementary Provisions Act 2011

-The Children (Education and Care Services) Supplementary Provisions Act 2011 is being updated in 2018 to bring standards into line with those for services regulated under the National Law.
+the Children (Education and Care Services) Supplementary Provisions Act 2011 to bring standards into line with those for services regulated under the National Law.

 The major changes include: